swoyam2609/Advaita-Checkin-App/README.md

-# DevFest'23 Bhubaneswar Mobile App
+# Advaita'24 IIIT-Bhubaneswar Checkin App

-This document provides information about the DevFest'23 Bhubaneswar Mobile App, built using Flutter.
+This document provides information about the Advaita'24 IIIT-Bhubaneswar Checkin App, built using Flutter.

 ## Project Overview

-The DevFest'23 Bhubaneswar Mobile App is designed to facilitate attendee check-in and streamline the distribution of lunch and swags during the event.
-It complements the DevFest website, allowing users to:
+The Advaita'24 IIIT-Bhubaneswar Checkin App is designed to facilitate attendee check-in during the event.
+It complements the Advaita Site website, allowing users to:

 - **Scan Ticket QR Code:** Scan their ticket QR code or the QR code printed on their ID card for efficient check-in.
 - **Manage Account:** Access and update their account information.